Xiaohan5349/approw-docs-v1/docs/en/reference/sdk-for-node/README.md

 - `secret`: the secret of user pool.
 - `accessToken`: Initialize the SDK with the administrator's token.
 (Optional, **one of secret and accessToken must be filled in**.)
 - `timeout`: Request timeout time, in milliseconds, the default is 10000 (10 seconds).
-- `onError`: Error handling function, you can use it to globally catch all exceptions requested by the Approw client.
+- `onError`: Error handling function, you can use it to globally catch all exceptions requested by the {{$localeConfig.brandName}} client.
 The function is defined as:

 ```js
 (code: number, message: string, data: any) => void